 The consultation closes on 31 January 2019.

-Sefton Borough Council challenged the ‘preferred route announcement’ for Highways England’s (HE) Port of Liverpool access project, but was unsuccessful.
+Sefton Borough Council challenged the ‘preferred route announcement’ for National Highways’s (HE) Port of Liverpool access project, but was unsuccessful.
 The judgment can be found here.

-Of note, this was the first time Highways England has been judicially reviewed in its three and a half year existence, and it was agreed that it could be judicially reviewed.
+Of note, this was the first time National Highways has been judicially reviewed in its three and a half year existence, and it was agreed that it could be judicially reviewed.